josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/2-redux.md

 The key idea to remember here is: **we `connect` commponents so that they can communicate with the Redux store.**

 Once we've wired up our `<Provider>` and `connect` with all of this boilerplate code, most of the complexity is abstracted away and each component is enhanced with this convenient interface to interact with the store:
-* State relevant to the component gets passed in as props (updated with every application state change)
+* State values relevant to the component get passed in as props (updated with every application state change)
 * Functions to update application state also get passed to the component as props.
 (Each of these functions dispatches a corresponding action to a reducer in order to update the Redux store)

 ## Some 'magic' behind the scenes: action creators and mapDispatchToProps shorthand